workbenchdev/Workbench/README.md

 <details>
   <summary>Turn a prototype made in Workbench into an application</summary>

-Use GNOME Builder to start a new project using the JavaScript GNOME Application template and copy paste your Workbench code.
+Use GNOME Builder to start a new project using the appropriate GNOME Application template and copy paste your Workbench code.

 </details>